 Avocados

-Prices have been elevated on larger fruit .Volume in the 60 and 70 sizes has kept prices in the mid range.
-The California Avocado is starting slowly as recent rains hampered harvests.
+Prices have remained elevated on larger fruit.
+Volume in the 60 and 70 sizes has kept prices in the mid-range.
+The California Avocado has started along with Peru.
+This is bringing some needed relief.

 Oranges;

-The California Navel Orange have been outstanding.
+The California Navel Oranges have been outstanding.

 Cara Caras and Blood Oranges have been great as well.
+We are in the final weeks of the Navel season.

 Other Citrus;